Daniel Featley: Under Charles I

-He was next brought before the Committee for Plundered Ministers, on articles exhibited against him by three of his Lambeth parishioners, whom he styles 'semi-separatists.'
+Featley was next brought before the Committee for Plundered Ministers on articles exhibited against him by three of his Lambeth parishioners, whom he styles 'semi-separatists.'
 On 16 March 1643 he was called into the exchequer chamber to answer the charges.
 The committee refused to hear his witnesses, and voted him out of his living on 23 March, four only out of seventeen being present.
-The order was not reported to the Commons until 11 July, when it was negatived.
+The order was not reported to the Commons until 11 July, when it was negated.
 Earlier in the year he had been offered, says his nephew John Featley, the chair of divinity at Leyden, but declined it because of age.
 He attended the meetings of Westminster Assembly, of which he was nominated a member in June.
 He spoke on behalf of episcopacy, and denounced the alienation of church property and the toleration of new sects.
 He also refused to assent to all of the solemn league and covenant.
 His speeches, together with 'sixteen reasons for episcopal government,' are printed in Sacra Nemesis; the speeches alone, as Orationes Synodicae, in the sixth edition of his Dippers Dipt.
 In consequence of a message from King Charles, whose chaplain he was, Featley eventually withdrew from the assembly.
 Soon afterwards he was detected in a correspondence with Archbishop James Ussher, then with the King at Oxford, and he was imprisoned as a spy, in Lord Petre's house in Aldersgate Street.
 According to his sentence, his rectories and library only were ordered to be sequestered, but he was despoiled; Richard Baxter among others sympathised.

 During his imprisonment Featley returned to controversy.
 At the request of the parliament he wrote a treatise against the Catholics.
 While writing it, says his nephew, he was allowed three books at a time from his library.
 In January 1644 he published as the third section of The Gentle Lash his 'Challenge' against the puritan divines of the day, in which he offered to vindicate the articles, discipline, and liturgy of the Church of England.
 Another controversy was with a fellow-prisoner, the Baptist minister, Henry Denne.
-Featley had on 17 October 1643 held fierce argument in Southwark with William Kiffin and three other baptists, the substance of which he embodied in his best-known work entitled The Dippers Dipt Denne, hurt by the tone of Featley's diatribe, offered to dispute the ten arguments with him face to face; and then drew up his Antichrist Unmasked, which appeared by 1 April 1645, when Featley was already a dying man; another reply by Samuel Richardson, entitled Some brief Considerations, followed soon afterwards.
+Featley had on 17 October 1643 held fierce argument in Southwark with William Kiffin and three other Baptists, the substance of which he embodied in his best-known work entitled The Dippers Dipt Denne, hurt by the tone of Featley's diatribe, offered to dispute the ten arguments with him face to face; and then drew up his Antichrist Unmasked, which appeared by 1 April 1645, when Featley was already a dying man; another reply by Samuel Richardson, entitled Some brief Considerations, followed soon afterwards.